 Take your younger elementary students on an exploration of life science, earth science, and physical science with the Learning About Science Collection, Level 1.
 These seven books study how plants grow, common fruits and vegetables, animal habitats, senses and body systems, life cycles, the earth’s layers, earthquakes, volcanoes, states of matter, and more.
 Students can personalize each book by coloring the illustrations and tracing the key words in the space provided.
 Incorporate some fun and handwriting practice into science.
 Review activity sheets with answer keys are included.
 Perfect for 1st-3rd grade!
 172 pages total.
+Ages 5-7.

 This collection is a great introduction to numerous core science topics.
 If you wish to make it a full-year science curriculum, you may wish to add things such as books from the library, unit studies, and experiments or hands-on activities.
 See a preview of each title at the links below.

 All measurements are given in both English and metric.
 This title does not discuss origins or the age of the earth.
 If you would like to explore the topics in this book from a Creation science worldview, a free download is included with links to numerous free resources to help you do that.